pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/Performance.md

 its logic.

-However, there are often times that actions are sent at a high frequency but the reducer doesn't actually need that volumen of information.
+However, there are often times that actions are sent at a high frequency but the reducer doesn't actually need that volume of information.
 For example, say you were constructing an effect that wanted to report its progress back to the system for each step of its work.
 You could choose to send the progress for literally every step:

 ```swift
 case .startButtonTapped: